MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 - Encrypting network communication.
 - Managing external access to Teams and projects where sensitive data is shared.
-- Setting up and using dedicated and isolated Teams for projects that include highly sensitive business data.
-This should be rare.
+- Setting up and using dedicated and isolated teams in Microsoft Teams for projects that include highly sensitive business data, which should be rare.
 Most organizations do not require this level of data security and isolation.

 Many organizations can take a four-staged approach to these technical activities, summarized in the following table.